FranP-code/classify_saved_videos_yt/README.md

 The script uses `sleep` and `duration` values to wait for your PC to respond.
 You may need to increase or decrease these values depending on your computer's speed and internet connection.

 ### ▶️ Run the Script
+For the script to work, it is essential that you have your browser pinned to your taskbar, otherwise you will not be able to find the icon.
 Execute the script and follow the on-screen instructions.
 Press `q` at any time to stop the script.

 ---